Feri Sistianto

-Feri Sistianto (born January 13, 1997) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Sriwijaya.
+Feri Sistianto (born January 13, 1997) is an Indonesian professional footballer who plays as a centre-back.

 Club career

 Persela Lamongan

 Sistianto was signed for Persela Lamongan to play in Liga 1 in the 2019 season.
 He made his league debut on 20 September 2019 in a match against Arema at the Surajaya Stadium, Lamongan.

 Semen Padang

 In 2021, Sistianto signed a contract with Indonesian Liga 2 club Semen Padang.
 He made his league debut on 11 October against Sriwijaya at the Gelora Sriwijaya Stadium, Palembang.